 ABM Community Memberships

-In order to ensure the value-aligned cohesion of the ABM Business Community, we make sure every new member is a good match.
-This starts with a conversation about you, your values, experience and relationships with Indigenous people.
+In order to ensure the value-aligned cohesion of the ABM Community, we make sure every new member is a good match.
+This starts with a conversation about you, your values, experience, and relationships with Indigenous people.
 It is ok if you do not have any yet.

 We place greater importance on social capital and community than on financial contributions.
 Therefore, we do not offer sponsorships.
 Instead, members earn the place they want to hold in the ABM Community by demonstrating leadership, accountability, generosity, and active engagement.